James A. Weston: 1875 State Senate controversy

 In 1875, in the final days of his term as governor, Weston ignited controversy by invalidating ballots to engineer a Democratic majority in the State Senate.
-In Districts 2 and 4, Democrats James Priest and John Proctor narrowly placed first over their Republican opponents, Nathaniel Head and George Todd.
+In districts 2 and 4, Democrats James Priest and John Proctor narrowly placed first over their Republican opponents, Nathaniel Head and George Todd.
 However, neither Priest nor Proctor won majorities, which was required for election to the State Senate under the state constitution.
 If no candidate won a majority, the election would have been decided by the General Court, which, owing to the narrow Republican majority in the State House, would likely have elected Head and Todd.

 Accordingly, Weston exercised his constitutional power to "examine election results and issue summonses to the winners" and declared the Democratic candidates the rightful winners.
-In District 2, Weston and the state executive council invalidated the 3,771 votes cast for "Natt Head" on the grounds that they "did not contain the full Christian name of the candidate voted for" and 3 votes cast for other candidates who did not live in the district.
-And in District 4, they excluded 2 votes cast for "G. E. Todd" because they did not "contain the full Christian name of the candidate voted for" and 59 votes cast for non-resident candidates.
+In district 2, Weston and the state executive council invalidated the 3,771 votes cast for "Natt Head" on the grounds that they "did not contain the full Christian name of the candidate voted for" and 3 votes cast for other candidates who did not live in the district.
+And in district 4, they excluded 2 votes cast for "G. E. Todd" because they did not "contain the full Christian name of the candidate voted for" and 59 votes cast for non-resident candidates.
 Weston issued summonses to Priest and Proctor, who were seated in the State Senate.
-The 7-5 majority in the State Senate then voted on party lines to reject a challenge to Priest's and Proctor's qualification.
+The 7–5 majority in the State Senate then voted on party lines to reject a challenge to Priest's and Proctor's qualification.
 The Republican minority in the State Senate then requested an advisory opinion from the New Hampshire Supreme Court, which ultimately concluded that "the action of the senate is final."

 Death

 Weston died in Manchester on May 8, 1895 (age 67 years, 254 days).
-He is interred at Pine Grove Cemetery, Manchester, Hillsborough County, New Hampshire, USA.
+He is interred at Pine Grove Cemetery, Manchester, Hillsborough County, New Hampshire.

 Family life

-Son of Amos and Elizabeth Betsey Wilson Weston, he married Anna S. Gilmore on February 23, 1834, and they had five children: Grace W., James Henry Weston, Edwin Bell, Anna Mabel, and Herman.
+Son of Amos and Elizabeth Betsey Wilson Weston, he married Anna S. Gilmore on February 23, 1834; they had five children: Grace W., James Henry Weston, Edwin Bell, Anna Mabel, and Herman.